CM urges Rahul not to visit Assamese icon Sankardeva’s birthplace during Ram Temple consecration | Politics

 Bharat Jodo Nyay Yatra will focus on basic social, political, economic issues of country: Cong chief Mallikarjun Kharge at press conference.

+We have invited INDIA bloc leaders, civil society members to participate in Bharat Jodo Nyay Yatra: Congress chief Mallikarjun Kharge.

-Taking out Nyay Yatra as govt didn't give us chance to raise issues in Parliament: Cong chief
+Taking out Bharat Jodo Nyay Yatra as govt didn't give us chance to raise our issues in Parliament: Congress chief Mallikarjun Kharge.